solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 Since she has a lot of other data in her pod that isn't finance related, she wants to grant FinanceInsight access only to exactly the data it needs.

-Because there's a lot of finance data spread across her pods, along with some data that is related in context, she needs help to make sure that she's giving FinanceInsight access to all of the data it needs to operate, but no more.
+Because her finance data is spread across her pods, along with some data that is related in context, she needs help to make sure that she's giving FinanceInsight access to all of the data it needs to operate, but no more.